 We are an open community of feminist leaders inspiring change through advocacy, support and education toward the growth and success of all.

-Our vision at the Women’s Center is to be a catalyst for equity and social justice for OSU, the Corvallis community and beyond.
+Our vision at the Women & Gender Center is to be a catalyst for equity and social justice for OSU, the Corvallis community and beyond.

-The Oregon State University Women's Center, established in 1973, offers learning experiences that help women transform themselves and society.
+The Oregon State University Hattie Redmond Women & Gender (formerly known as the Women's Center), established in 1973, offers learning experiences that help women transform themselves and society.
 Its educational programs reflect the diverse views of women from all walks of life.